 The sight of Yahweh represents Yahweh's judgment or evaluation.
 See how you translated this in Judges 2:11.
 Alternate translation: "what was evil in Yahweh's judgment" or "what Yahweh considered to be evil" (See: Metaphor)

+- the sons of

+- Israel

-- Israel - Yahweh
+- Yahweh

 - the Israelites

 - the Israelites

 - Yahweh